chack411/CongestionMonitor/README.md

 This project is using Azure Static Web Apps for the dashboard to show the congestion monitor status.
 [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/overview) is a service that automatically builds and deploys full stack web apps to Azure from a GitHub repository.

-> Azure Static Web Apps provides serverless API endpoints via Azure Functions.
+> Azure Static Web Apps can provide serverless API endpoints via Azure Functions.
 But, triggers are limited to `HTTP` at this moment.
-In this project, Change feed in Cosmos DB and `CosmosDBTrigger` in the Function App are used.
+In this project, [Change Feed](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) of Cosmos DB and `CosmosDBTrigger` of Azure Functions are used.
 That's why the Function App is separated from the Static Web App project.

 Once the deployment has been succeeded, you can see a Static Web App resource in the resource group.